codeready-toolchain/tarsy-bot/docs/enhancements/pending/EP-0025-postgresql-eventing-implementation.md

 #### 1.4 Add Event Channels Constants
 **File:** `backend/tarsy/services/events/channels.py` (NEW)
-- Copy from this EP (lines 253-270 in Event Channels section)
+- Copy from the "Event Channels" section of this EP
 - Defines `EventChannel.SESSIONS` and `EventChannel.session_details()`

 **Verification:** `from tarsy.services.events.channels import EventChannel` - should import